weinandt/postgres-examples/uuid-vs-bigserial/README.md

 #### Results
 1. No noticable difference between uuid and big serial performance
 1. OFFSET quries ran slower than using the where clause and hit many more rows.
+    - This is most likely due to: https://use-the-index-luke.com/no-offset